google/koladata/docs/api_reference.md

   In case of OBJECT schema, attribute names are fetched from the `__schema__` attribute.
 In case of Entity schema, the attribute names are fetched from the schema.
-In case of ANY (or primitives), an empty list is returned.
+In case of primitives, an empty list is returned.

   Args:
     x: A DataSlice.